Context #

 The Response is the same as below.

-new Response('Thank you for comming', {
+new Response('Thank you for coming', {

 status: 201,